 What protection is given to a musical recording?

 Copyright in music enables the person who created the product to get credit and financial benefit from it, as well as control where it is distributed.
-If you download music for free from a site which is not a site authorised by the owner of the work to provide downloads then you will have infringed the copyright in the work.
+If you download music for free from a site which is not authorised by the owner of the work to provide downloads, you will have infringed the copyright in the work.

-Digital Rights Management or DRM is a process which enables the owner of the copyright control over the number of viewings, plays and copies and even the devices which the content can be played or viewed on.
+Digital rights management (DRM) gives the owner of the copyright control over the number of viewings, plays and copies and even the devices which the content can be played or viewed on.
 Some CDs, for example, are installed with DRM protection meaning they cannot be ripped and then shared with others.

-- Internet processes for obtaining music
+Internet processes for obtaining music

-- Peer to Peer
+Peer to peer

-- How do legal downloading websites protect the copyrighted work?
+How do legal downloading websites protect the copyrighted work?